-UCR Palm Desert Center has contracted a third-party security service to oversee the safety and security of the Center.
+UCR Palm Desert Center has contracted a third-party security service to perform drive-by and walkthrough safety and security checks of the Center during the hours when campus is closed in the evening and on weekends.
 Security personnel at Palm Desert are not sworn law enforcement officers, are not authorized to carry firearms, and do not have the authority to make arrests.
 The jurisdiction of security personnel at UCR Palm Desert Center extends to property owned by UCR and California State University, San Bernardino, Palm Desert Campus, immediately adjacent to the UCR Palm Desert Center.